 As for traveling within the city, Bangkok has a developed and well-connected metro.
 This is the fastest way to commute within the city.
 The buses are cheaper than the metro, but they often get stuck in traffic and take ages to reach their destination.

-Check out this Thailand packing list if you’re wondering what to pack for your upcoming holiday.
+Are you planning to visit Bangkok and Thailand soon?
+Check out this Thailand packing list if you’re wondering what to pack for your upcoming holiday and take a look at my guide to traveling Thailand on a budget.

-When to visit Bangkok
+When To visit Bangkok

 Even though the weather in Bangkok is bearable and pleasant throughout the year, you should be careful when choosing the exact timing.
 The rain season is on from May to October, but the heaviest rains occur in September and October.
 In these two months, even floods aren’t unusual.

-You might also like: Bangkok vs Chiang Mai- which one should you visit?
+You might also like: Bangkok vs Chiang Mai- which one should you visit

 The two places that offer the cheapest accommodation are Khao San Road and Silom Road.
 Personally, I prefer Khao San Road, because it’s close to most of the tourist sights, it has a nightlife of its own, and a lot of choices when it comes down to food.
 Street food in this part is also amazing.
 The only flaw of the place is that it’s not close to a metro station.